Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 - Unicode, fonts, rendering, styling, search, and layout should not be collapsed into one layer
 - compatibility should be judged by whether authored written signs survive across layers, not merely by whether symbols can be displayed

-This paper does not claim:

-- that every technical detail of Formal SignWriting belongs in the writing-systems series
-- that FSW or SWU is the only possible serialization strategy in principle
-- that encoding alone proves adoption, literacy outcomes, or cultural acceptance
-- that all questions of handwriting, typography, or reader processing are solved
-- that machine structure replaces human writing practice
-- that software should define one globally correct written form for every sign

-The purpose is narrower.
+The scope is architectural.

+Detailed Formal SignWriting syntax, alternative serialization strategies, typography, handwriting, reader processing, adoption, literacy outcomes, and community preference belong in the technical, evidence, and research documents built for those questions.

-It is to make the layer relationship clear enough that later technical, scholarly, and standards conversations start from the right object.
+This paper makes the layer relationship clear enough that later technical, scholarly, and standards conversations start from the right object: authored signed writing preserved as processable text.

 ## Conclusion